MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/teams-integration/using-teams-chat-in-dynamics.md

 You can start a regular conversation in Dynamics 365 if you don't want to switch to Teams.

-While you're in any of the records or in the list pane, select, and then select the **Composed chat** icon :::image type="icon" source="media/compose-chat-icon.png" border="false"::: in the upper-right corner of the **Teams chats** pane.
+While you're in any of the records or in the list pane, select, and then select the **Compose chat** icon :::image type="icon" source="media/compose-chat-icon.png" border="false"::: in the upper-right corner of the **Teams chats** pane.
 This option starts an individual or group chat but doesn't connect it to the record.

 ## Navigate to a record from a connected chat